ziatdinovmax/GPim/README.md

 2. Add more utility functions for 4D datasets

+3. Add option to run GP on multiple GPUs

-3. Add GP for image registration
+4. Add GP for image registration

-4. Add docs
+5. Add docs